quartzjer/cb0r/README.md

 * requires no memory/malloc or copying, uses only what is passed in
 * safely stops on anything bad

-For other CBOR implementations check [http://cbor.io/impls.html](http://cbor.io/impls.html), and in C there is one from [RIOT-OS](https://github.com/RIOT-OS/RIOT/tree/master/sys/cbor) and [upwhere](https://github.com/upwhere/ccbor).
+For other CBOR implementations check [http://cbor.io/impls.html](http://cbor.io/impls.html).

 ## Usage